suhui0301/AAI_Assignment-2_Clustering_Python/README.md

 ## 📂 Project Modules

-This repository contains the complete implementation and documentation for the Clustering assignment, focusing on the pipeline from data preprocessing to business insight extraction.
+This repository contains the complete implementation and documentation for the Clustering assignment.
+It focues on the pipeline from data preprocessing to business insight extraction.

 ### 1. Source Code: MLP from Scratch
 **File:** `UTM MECS1033 AAI Assignment 2 Clustering Code - Lau Su Hui MEC245045.py` in src folder